prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 ````

-We can use the `filter()` function to perform an inline filtering operation:
+We can use the `filter()` method to perform an inline filtering operation:

 ```` js
 var nums = [1, 2, 3, 4]